swiftlang/swift-evolution/proposals/nnnn-box.md

   public consuming func consume() -> Value
 }

-extension UniqueBox where Value: ~Copyable {
+extension Unique where Value: ~Copyable {
   /// Returns a single element span reference to the instance of `Value` stored
   /// within this box.
   public var span: Span<Value> {